preyanshu/survivors_arena/README.md

 ### Five Rarity Tiers

-**Common → Uncommon → Rare → Epic → Legendary**
+**Standard → Advanced → Elite → Superior → Prototype**

 Higher rarity means better stats.
-Legendary weapons are game-changers.
-And there are whispers of weapons that only exist in Legendary form...
+Prototype weapons are game-changers.
+And there are whispers of weapons that only exist in Prototype form...

-### Daily Luck Chest
+### Daily Supply Cache

-Every 24 hours, open a chest and mint a random weapon NFT.
+Every 24 hours, access a Supply Cache and mint a random weapon NFT.
 You might get something ordinary.
 You might get something that changes everything.

 **Test your luck.
 Every.
 Single.
 Day.**

 <img width="1858" height="991" alt="image" src="https://github.com/user-attachments/assets/293031b4-49e5-49de-8dcb-037054e35e41" />

-### The Corrupted Horde
+### The Corporate Hostiles

-The arena is filled with corrupted enemies — each with their own mechanics, behaviors, and threats.
-Some rush you.
-Some shoot from afar.
-Some protect their allies.
-Some... you'll have to discover yourself.
+The facility is filled with hostile corporate units — each with their own mechanics, behaviors, and threats.
+Cyber Drones rush you with explosive cores.
+Stalker Units track you with plasma weapons.
+Warlord Class mechs deploy defensive fields.
+Shadow Units... you'll have to discover yourself.

 *The deeper you go, the more you'll encounter.*